 We provide Motivational Interviewing if you’re wanting to explore your options and need help getting motivated to make a meaningful life change.
-Other specific treatment approaches include Cognitive Behavioural Therapy, Mindfulness-Based Cognitive Therapy, Interpersonal Psychotherapy (therapy through relationship), and Sensorimotor Psychotherapy to treat trauma- and stress-related concerns.
+Other specific treatment approaches include Cognitive Behavioural Therapy, Mindfulness-Based Cognitive Therapy, Interpersonal Psychotherapy (therapy through relationship), moderation management, and Sensorimotor Psychotherapy to treat trauma- and stress-related concerns.
 Our approach is evidence-based and trauma-informed and may involve deeper trauma treatment in time once the client is more stabilized in their recovery.
 We offer therapy for all forms of addiction, including substances and process addictions (e.g. food, sex, shopping, gambling, gaming etc.)

 Click here to learn more about our approach to trauma treatment.